From BR Bullpen

 Heving began in the minor leagues in 1923 as an outfielder.
 In 1925 he became a pitcher.

-The Cleveland Indians Encyclopedia says that Heving was sent to Milwaukee in May 1938 after an altercation with Earl Averill.
+The Cleveland Indians Encyclopedia says that Heving was sent to the Milwaukee Brewers in May 1938 after an altercation with Earl Averill.
 He had previously been with Milwaukee in 1936, going 19-12.
 He also had an altercation once with Ted Williams.
 Source: Heving brothers honored